Art

 Pre-requisites: ENGL 101, ART 213 (may be taken concurrently); or permission of the instructor.

 Few media have influenced the course of modernity more fundamentally than photography.
-This course will survey the history of the medium from its prehistory to its present and explore the dominant themes and theories associated with it.
-Course readings, lectures, and demonstrations will address photography’s multiple histories: as artistic expression, as social text, as technological pursuit, and as cultural product.
+This course surveys the history of the medium from its prehistory to its present and explores the dominant themes and theories associated with it.
+Course readings, lectures, and demonstrations address photography’s multiple histories: as artistic expression, as social text, as technological pursuit, and as cultural product.

-The course highlights professions in the arts with class discussions, presentations, and workshops.
-This course provides context to help define careers and professional goals for students studying art.
+Highlights professions in the arts with class discussions, presentations, and workshops.
+Provides context to help define careers and professional goals for students studying art.

 ART 325.
 CERAMICS II.
 5 Credits.